-Search is how users find what they are looking for on your marketplace.
-It is typically the first thing customers do when visiting your marketplace, so creating an intuitive experience is fundamental to building a successful marketplace.
+Search helps users find listings on your marketplace.
+It’s usually the first action customers take, so creating an easy and intuitive search experience is key to the success of your marketplace.

 Search bar